I was delighted when inspirational blogger Donna agreed to my interview request. I am sure you will be fascinated by what Donna has to say.

 How did you feel when you started blogging?

 It was just like I was jumping into a new hobby.
 I didn’t tell anyone about the blog or really promote it so it was often just like I was talking to myself but I loved having something productive to do in the evenings.
+I certainly did not think I would ever be termed an inspirational blogger.

 What is your blog about?